drj11/sixtyforth/for64.md

 What does the core interpreter cycle do?

-In the general case, at entry to cycle, the address of the current block is TOS.
+In the general case, at entry to cycle, the address of the current block is in a register;
+let's call it THIS.

 - push CODEPOINTER to continuation stack
-- pop TOS to CODEPOINTER
+- copy THIS to CODEPOINTER
 next:
-- fetch word at CODEPOINTER onto new TOS
+- fetch word at CODEPOINTER into THIS
 - increment CODEPOINTER
-- keeping TOS, fetch word from TOS into TARGET
+- fetch word from THIS into TARGET
 - jump to TARGET

 What does NEXT do?
 I'm assuming there is a word compiled onto the end of every block that does effectively a function return.
 It should:

-- drop TOS (it's the address of NEXT, which we're not going to use)
 - pop Top Of Continuation Stack to CODEPOINTER goto next (in standard cycle)